In Nevada, disorderly conduct is a catch-all offense that includes

 (e) Interfere with, annoy, accost or harass any other person which conduct by its nature would tend to incite a disturbance.

-Disorderly conduct is a broad county-wide criminal offense that comprises any kind of noisy or unruly offensive conduct.
+In Nevada, disorderly conduct is a broad, county-wide criminal offense that encompasses any kind of noisy, unruly, or offensive conduct.
 Specifically, the Clark County Code prohibits:

 - Participating in a fight, such as a duel, fistfight, or rumble;